UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 ## Relative clauses

-In _basic_ trees, relative pronouns are attached to the main predicate of the relative clause (typically with a `nsubj` or `dobj` relation).
+In _basic_ trees, relative pronouns are attached to the main predicate of the relative clause (typically with a `nsubj` or `obj` relation).
 In the corresponding _enhanced_ graphs, the relative pronoun is attached to what it is referring to with the special `ref` relation and the governor of the relative clause is attached as an argument to the main predicate of the relative clause.
 Note that such graphs contain a cycle.

 <table> <!--the boy who lived-->
 <tbody><tr><td width="600">